Who we are

 It takes a huge amount of time, effort and expertise to build long-form podcasts, but highly produced, investigative audio stories don’t have to come from a major studio in New York or L.A.

-We’re an audio production house built by students and recent Moody College alums.
+We’re an audio production house built by students, professors and Moody College alums.
 We love audio storytelling, and we especially love long-form journalistic podcasts that guide listeners through a complex story.
 And we want to help the media world figure this out, so we partner with media organizations to help them tell fascinating stories.
 The next generation of podcasters will come from the Moody College.
 Where did we get our name?
 Guadalupe Street, famously called The Drag, runs alongside our home on campus.
+The Drag was created thanks to the Dallas Morning News Innovation Fund, which supports innovative student projects in the Moody College of Communication.

 We aren’t a typical team of audio storytellers.
 We’re professors, students and people who just walked the graduation stage.
 Some of us didn’t know how to hold a shotgun mic when we started, while others edited audio in their closets all night.
 All of us love a good story and are passionate about podcasts.